datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect5_monitor.md

 ### Prioritizing monitoring
 Focus on monitoring based on risk
-* Critical path activities
+* Critical path activities: Any delay in an activity in the critical path will cause a delay in the project complete date.
-* Activities with no free float
+* Activities with no free float: A delay of an activity with no free float might cause a delay on some subsequent activities.
+But it might not delay the whole project.
-* Activities with less than a specified float
+* Activities with less than a specified float: Same as above.
-* High risk activities
+* High risk activities: Activities that have a high chance of failing/delay.
-* Activities using critical resources
+* Activities using critical resources: Such activities might be expensive.
-* Activities with external dependencies
+* Activities with external dependencies: Same

 ## Control
 Almost any project will be delayed at some point, the project manager must recognize when this is happening and take immediate action! **dum dum!**

+### Get back on track
+* Try to shorten critical path by adding resources
+..* Overtime
+..* Re-allocate existing staff to more critical activities ..* Get more staff
+..* Reduce quality of some activities
+* Reconsider activity dependencies
+..* Over-lap activities to avoid waiting for completion of another ..* Split activities to remove dependencies to activities / critical resources

+### Typical change control process
+1. One or more stakeholder might perceive the **need for a change**
+2. Affected/receiving party (e.g. customer rep for customer request)
+decide that the change is valid and worthwhile. **Request for change** (RFC or CR) to the development management for change control management
+3. **Change investigated** by developer.
+Impact and cost estimated.
+All impact should be considered including testing, long-term maintenance etc
+4. The impact investigation is shared with initiating stakeholder who **decides to proceed or not**
+5. RFC and its impact discussed with all stakeholders, typically at a **change control board meeting** where RFC is approved or rejected.
+6. ....
+Varied process for implementating change.
+Should involve **communication** and **tracking of results**